sholladay/dotfiles/README.md

     ln -s "/path/to/greet" "/usr/local/bin/greet";
     ````

-4. If you plan to use SSH, modify `.profile` (e.g. `nano "$HOME/.profile";`) and point the two `keychain` commands to your actual SSH private key, instead of the `sme-key` placeholder value.
+4. If you plan to use SSH, modify `.profile` (e.g. `nano "$HOME/.profile";`) and point the two `keychain` commands to your actual SSH private key, instead of the `some-key` placeholder value.
 If you aren't going to use these, they can be safely removed.

 If you need to add environment variables, such as authentication details, you should put them in `.profile`.